Difference Between CIMA and CPWA

 What is CIMA?

-CIMA stands for Chartered Institute of Management Accountants, a UK-based premier body dedicated to promotion of industry-wide best practices and knowledge dissemination in the field of management accountancy.
-The institute offers a comprehensive CIMA certification program aimed at validating skills and capabilities of professionals with varying levels of expertise.
+CIMA stands for Chartered Institute of Management Accountants, a UK-based premier body dedicated to the promotion of industry-wide best practices and knowledge dissemination in the field of management accountancy.
+The institute offers a comprehensive CIMA certification program aimed at validating the skills and capabilities of professionals with varying levels of expertise.
 It is a 4-tier certification program including:

 - CIMA Certification in Business Accounting